nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 ### Deleting a show

-1. Prerequisites: None, but if the list is empty, all deletion will result into error.
+1. Prerequisites: None, but if the list is empty, all deletions will result in an error.
    1. [Add shows](#adding-a-show) into the show list.
 2. List all shows using the `list` command.
 3. Test case: Deleting a show based on list index